We all want the finer things in life. Love, comfort and safety are at the top of everyone's list.

 In all, we analyzed 198 cities in Ohio with a population of more than 5,000 using the latest FBI crime data.

 Read on below to see how we crunched the numbers and how your town ranked.
-Or for more reading on safe places to live, check out:
+Or for more reading on safe places to live and Ohio, check out:

 While there are surveys and public polls on what cities in a state are the safest, we didn't want to rely on speculation and opinion.
 Instead, we looked at the hard numbers from the FBI's most recent report of crime (Sept 2017) in Ohio.Specifically, we analyzed the FBI's Uniform Crime Report which summarizes the number of property crimes and violent crimes in each city per year.
 We used two criteria: